CN Railway reports bigger profit, announces stock split

-TORONTO, Oct 22 (Reuters) - Canadian National Railway Co , the focus of scrutiny after one of its trains derailed and caught fire last weekend, reported a bigger third-quarter profit on Tuesday and announced a two-for-one stock split and share buyback plan.
+TORONTO (Reuters) - Canadian National Railway Co (CNR.TO), the focus of scrutiny after one of its trains derailed and caught fire last weekend, reported a bigger third-quarter profit on Tuesday and announced a two-for-one stock split and share buyback plan.

 The country’s largest rail operator said net income rose to C$705 million ($685 million), or C$1.67 per share, from C$664 million, or C$1.52 per share, in the same period last year.